A bit of history: origins and birth of the pop-up store

 Oops!
 Something went wrong while submitting the form.

-The pop-up store was born from a need for experience and entertainment on the part of the consumer and the desire to surprise and create a memory on the part of the brands.
+The pop-up store was born from a need for experience and entertainment on the part of the consumer and the desire to surprise and create a memory on the part of brands.
 By definition, a pop-up store appears and disappears with the idea of creating an ephemeral and unforgettable moment.
-With the aim of creating an appointment over a limited period , thus creating the effect of exceptional products not to be missed.
+In order to create an appointment On a limited period thus creating this effect of exceptional products not to be missed.

-In the history of pop-up stores, we're talking about mobile shops.
-It started with markets and food stalls, such as ice cream vans, fish & chips vans and hot dog vans.
+In the history of the pop-up store, these are mobile stores.
+It started with markets and food stands, such as ice cream vans, fish & chips or even hot dogs.

-Over the years, brands have drawn inspiration from this practice, and the marketing pop-up store was born in America at the end of the 20th century.
-Today, the term pop-up store is used to define ephemeral shops set up temporarily by retail brands in empty spaces.
-According to one study (Challenges, 2018), 150 to 200 pop-up shops take over the centre of Paris every year.
+Over the years, brands were inspired of this practice and the Pop-up store “marketing”was born in America at the end of 20th century.
+Today, the term pop up store is used to define pop-up retail brand stores that temporarily set up shop in empty spaces.
+According to a study (Challenges, 2018), every year 150 to 200 pop-up shops invade the center of Paris.

 The origins of the pop-up store

-Originally, a pop-up store is an ephemeral shop with a small surface area that can be set up and dismantled very quickly using a lightweight structure specially designed for this type of concept.
-By definition, street vendors and their stalls are considered pop-up stores.
-Markets, hot-dog stands, ice-cream vans and so on are the very origins of the principle of quickly setting up products in a particular place for a set period of time and then packing them back up just as quickly.
-Over the centuries, the pop-up store has been completely reinvented.
-The concept took shape in America in the late 90s before arriving in Europe.
-Today, the pop-up store is a real marketing asset for a brand and a rich experience in the eyes of consumers.
+Originally the pop up store was a Pop-up store a small surface that can be assembled and disassembled very quickly thanks to the use of a lightweight structure specially designed for this type of concept.
+By definition, street vendors and their stalls are considered pop up stores.
+Markets, hot dog stands, ice cream vans... are therefore the very origin of the principle of quickly installing your products in a place on a fixed term and to repack them just as quickly.
+Over the centuries, the pop up store has completely become reinvented over the years.
+The concept was structured more particularly at the end of the 90s in America before arriving in Europe.
+Today the pop up store is a real marketing asset for a brand and a experiment rich in the eyes of consumers.

 marchand ambulant